-Pray according to your heart, or in line with this example: "Lord God, we come before You today calling, the ministry and the training that You have delivered to us.
+Pray according to your heart, or in line with this example: "Lord God, we come before You today in the name of Jesus, and we thank You for the calling, the ministry and the training that You have delivered to us.
 I ask today that You would honor the intentions of the hearts of these who are ready to step forward into cancer care ministry.
-Bless the work of their hands, fill their hearts and minds with wisdom and let their speech be seasoned with grace.
-Guide them as they go to minister to those who are hurting, and let them bring hope, love, life and healing them and protect them as they work.
+Bless the work of their hands, fill their speech be seasoned with grace.
+Guide them as they go to minister to those who are hurting, and let them bring hope, love, life and healing to those who are afflicted.
+Prepare their ways for them and protect them as they work.
 I ask that Your peace would guard their hearts and that many would be helped through their work.
-Help them to grow and develop even more as they minister.
-In Jesus' name we pray, amen."
+Help them to grow and develop even more as they